numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Note that while the slots are defined as special python methods here, this is for convenience to the reader and *not* meant to imply the identical exposure as a Python API.
-This should be proposed as a separate NEP.
+This will need to be proposed as a separate, later, NEP.

 Some of the methods may be similar or even reuse existing Python slots.
 User defined DType classes are discouraged from defining or useing Pythons